phac-nml/biohansel/docs/source/user-docs/Tutorial.rst

     # To do this use the following g-zip command without the # before it:
     # gzip -d <file>

 Arguments
 ---------

 The other arguments needed to run the command are as follows:

--s -> this command is to specify the scheme used by biohansel for the analysis being done (enteritidis and heidelberg are the two built in schemes right now).
-You can also use this to specify a custom scheme.
+-s -> this command is to specify the scheme used by biohansel for the analysis being done ("enteritidis", "heidelberg", "typhi", "typhimurium", and "tb_speciation" are the built in schemes right now).
+You can also use this to specify a custom scheme and then the path to that scheme.

 -vv -> this command is used to display more information from the terminal while the command is running.
 It is not necessary for an analysis but can be extremely useful.
 Can be added as just -v to show warnings.

 -t or --threads <#_CPUs> -> the number of parallel threads to run analysis

 -o -> this command is used to specify the main results file output by biohansel called results.tab (You can change the name to whatever you want. **Remember to add .tab**)

 -O -> this command is used to get the more detailed results output known as match_results.tab (You can change it to whatever name you want. **Remember to add the .tab**)

 -S -> this command is used to output the simplest results file generated by biohansel called tech_results.tab (You can change name to whatever you want. **Remember to add .tab**)

 You do not need all of the arguments shown to run the command.
 You may only choose to look at one or two of the three output files and as such can leave off the file you do not wish to create to save computing power.

 After you have defined all of the necessary arguments, input the name of the file at the end of the command and press enter to start the analysis.
 Normal analysis times will take anywhere from 0.5 - 60 seconds depending on the file size and previous assembly of contigs (if any).

-|
 **10.** The result files that you specified with the correct arguments and their names should be in the directory that the command was run from.
 For example if you ran the command from a directory called "data", the results would be located in the "data" directory.

 If running the example files, verify that the output was correct by comparing to the `Verification Results`_ tables.